DanielAmsel/GIN-NORG/README.md

 docker-compose up
 ```
+This should pull all the necessary containers.

-If this is your first start, your need to initialize the database by using these four commands:
+If this is your first start, your need to initialize the database by using these four commands in a separate console:
 ```bash
 docker exec norg_laravel php artisan key:generate